maikeulb/MagnumPhotos/README.md

 dotnet restore
 dotnet ef database update
 dotnet run
-Go to http://localhost:5000 and visit one of the above endpoints
+Go to http://localhost:5000 and visit one of the above endpoints (or /swagger)
 ```